Treatment Abroad Scheme

-The treatment you have abroad must be in public healthcare under a registered medical practitioner in a recognised hospital or other institution that accepts form S2 (also known as E112).
-Form S2 authorises treatment abroad so that the patient does not have to make any payment to the healthcare provider.
+The treatment you have abroad must be in public healthcare under a registered medical practitioner in a recognised hospital or other institution that accepts E112 form.

-You must provide confirmation of every appointment you are due to attend so that the Health Service Executive (HSE) can issue an S2 form that will cover the cost of your visit.
+You must provide confirmation of every appointment you are due to attend so that the Health Service Executive (HSE) can approve your E112 form to cover the cost of your visit.
 If you do not have the document at your appointment, you may be charged and not be refunded.

 Additional treatments or associated examinations or consultations, which may arise while you are abroad but have not been pre-approved, will not be covered.

 The Treatment Abroad Scheme may provide assistance with reasonable fares for air or sea travel for you and a travelling companion, where appropriate.
 For more information, see the Treatment Abroad Scheme policy on travel expenses (pdf).